 Every public purchasing entity within the borders of Massachusetts may post records on Comm-PASS at no charge.
 Comm-PASS has the potential to become the sole site for all public entities in Massachusetts.
-SmartBid fees are only based on and expended for costs to operate, maintain and develop the Comm-PASS system.

 Contract Expansion.
 If additional funds become available during the contract duration period, the department reserves the right to increase the maximum obligation to some or all contracts executed as a result of this RFR or to execute contracts with contractors not funded in the initial selection process, subject to available funding, satisfactory contract performance and service or commodity need.